 With this bit of autobiographical context, let me affirm that the foundation for my hope resides in this relentless search for holistic understanding, together with the intention of aligning my personal existence with the greater Whole.
 So here, I take the reader on a journey to Hope, via the winding path of seeking to comprehend the Whole, along with sharing my method for placing my own existence in alignment with the greater Whole.
-For surely there is no better lifejacket than this in this outrageous adventure of life.
-Life is something akin to a river-rafting trip, with calm spaces of floating and gliding, interspersed by dangerous white water rapids, when moment-to-moment survival becomes wildly uncertain.
+For surely there is no better lifejacket in this outrageous adventure of life than orienting one’s being toward the greater Whole.
+Life is something akin to a river-rafting trip, with calm spaces of floating and gliding, interspersed by dangerous white water rapids, when moment-to-moment survival can become uncertain.

 Let me begin with a personal story of how I arrived at adopting living systems theory as a personal practice.
 A number of years ago, while working as director of an Ecotherapy graduate program, I was actively imbibing, as a steady diet, the latest news of ecological devastation.
 This news, now so ubiquitous, continuously cast forth dire statistics, such as: